Sexual Assault and Violence Education by Students (SAVES)

 Who are we?

-The Sexual Assault and Violence Education by Students (SAVES) peer education team facilitates interactive and educational programs that address sexual assault, healthy relationships, stalking, and the effects of media on gender-based violence.
+The Sexual Assault and Violence Education by Students (SAVES) peer education group facilitate interactive and educational programs that address sexual assault, healthy relationships, stalking, and the effects of media on gender-based violence.
 SAVES peer educators are a team of specially trained students (women, men, and people of all genders) who care about our community and want to make it a safe place for everyone to work and live.
-We are a group of passionate, dedicated Hokies.
-From facilitating presentations for residence halls and student organizations to planning events like The Red Flag Campaign, SAVES strives to make a positive difference in the VT community.
+We are interesting, fun, and excited about what we do.

 Gender-Based Violence Workshops and Discussions

-Topics like sexual assault, consent, relationship violence, healthy relationships, stalking, and the impact of the media are important in the lives of college students.
+Topics like sexual assault, consent, relationship violence, healthy relationships, and stalking are important in the lives of college students.
 SAVES is an anti-violence peer education group advised through the Women's Center, and they are available to facilitate workshops and discussions with your community, student organization, or other group.
 All workshops are informal, led by fellow Hokies, and can be tailored to fit your group's needs.

 Say Something with SAVES: A Conversation about . . .

-Facebook, Twitter, Tumblr, and other online communities are great ways to meet new friends and keep in touch with people.
+Dating Apps, Twitter, Snapchat, and other online communities are great ways to meet new friends and keep in touch with people.
 However, stalking (including the use of technology to stalk) and online harassment occur more often than we think.
 In addition to definitions and statistics, presenters will share examples through case studies and interactive activities.
-Peer educators will address online safety, as well as available campus and community resources.
-This presentation can be tailored to fit the needs of your particular group.
+This presentation can be modified to fit the needs of your particular group.